fcarvalhopacheco/whots19-data-report/docs/source/1_section.md

 The cruises were aboard the R/V Oscar Elton Settle.
 The WHOTS-20 mooring was deployed on June 02, 2024, during the
 [WHOTS-20 cruise](http://www.soest.hawaii.edu/whots/wh20_dep.html)
-and is scheduled for recovery in August 2025.
+and is scheduled for recovery in September 2025.

 This report documents and describes the oceanographic observations made on the WHOTS-19 mooring for nearly one year and from shipboard